This Library Item is available for Apple devices

 Configure an Identity Certificate

-You can configure an identity certificate using AD CS, SCEP, or by uploading a PKCS #12 file.
+You can configure an identity certificate using SCEP or by uploading a PKCS #12 file.
 For instructions on configuring identity certificates, see our Using Identity Certificates for 802.1X Authentication support article.Configure SCEP

 When utilizing SCEP for identity certificates, ensure that SCEP is deployed inside the Ethernet Library Item, not as a separate SCEP Library Item.